fernandopalafox/fernandopalafox.github.io/content/ambition.md

 If a goal is not prohibited by the laws of physics, then don't worry about how crazy it sounds, and proceed as if its possible unless proven otherwise.
 This doesn't mean you should go for any idea just because it hasn't been proven impossible yet.
-You should still have a good idea to believe why your idea may work.[^2] A related skill is the ability to discern when something is not working.
+You should still have a good idea to believe why your idea may work.[^2]

-It requires keeping your ego in check and mind open to new ideas and perspectives.
+A related skill is the ability to discern when something is not working.
-which requires learning the delicate balance between being open-minded but also unreasonably stubborn.
+It requires learning the delicate balancing act between open-mindedness and unreasonable stubbornness.
-This seems to be critical to the successful developing ambitious goals[^3] and the only way to get better at this is by iterating through lots of ideas and to never stop learning.
+Some people think it is a crucial ingredient in the successful development ambitious goals[^3] and I think that the only way of getting better at it is to iterate through lots of ideas and never stop learning.

 Be an optimist.
 Optimism will get you through the hard times because it's easier to come up with creative solutions to temporary road-blocks if you're optimistic about the driving idea.